top of page

 Neurodiversity is the concept that every brain thinks, interacts with, and perceives the world in its own unique way.
 Embracing neurodiversity means embracing that these differences contribute to a richer, more diverse world.

 An extension of this term is neurodivergent, which refers to those whose cognitive functioning diverges from the standards of neuronormativity.
-Examples of neurodivergent conditions include:

-Advocates of the neurodiversity-affirming model seek to challenge the notion that one way of functioning is superior.
+Advocates of the neurodiversity-affirming model, including Kassiane Asasumasu, seek to challenge the notion that one way of functioning is superior.
 We instead believe that every brain serves a purpose.

 Consider a chameleon in a rainforest, which changes its colours to blend into its environment to avoid predators.
+This is akin to the concept of masking among neurodivergent individuals.

 Masking involves altering your behaviour to conform to societal expectations, often leading to feelings of isolation and disconnection from your true self.

-Why Do Neurodivergent People Mask?
+Why Do Neurodivergent People Mask Their Traits?

 It may serve as a protective mechanism that is similar to that of a chameleon hiding from its prey, helping individuals: